tester1010101/PokeReader/README.md

-# PokeReader
+#  ☀️🌈 PokeReader, with a touch of rainbow 🌈🍀

-# # // Screenshots/GIFs videos coming soon, you can try release if needed on emu
+# # // SCs/GIFs videos SOON, you can try release if needed on Emu.

 PokeReader is a 3gx plugin that allows viewing information about 3ds Pokemon games, such as: